UKHomeOffice/aspel-workspace/packages/asl-permissions/README.md

 An optional cache can be configured by defining a `CACHE_TTL` environment variable.
 This will attempt to connect to a redis instance to store cache entries, but will fall back to an in memory cache if redis is not configured or cannot connect.

+See https://www.npmjs.com/package/apicache#api for configuration options for cache duration

 ### Permissions configuration

 The allowed roles for each task are defined in [config.js](./config.js).
 Adding a role to a task grants permission to perform that task to users with that role.